Community Guide

 Berkshire Food Project

-The Berkshire Food Project provides free lunches on weekdays at the First Congregational Church in downtown North Adams.
-This program creates a great link between Williams College and other parts of the northern Berkshires.
 Volunteers join the staff of the BFP and help prepare, serve and enjoy lunch with members of the community.
-Help is appreciated between the hours of 8:30 AM and 2 PM on weekdays.
+Help is appreciated between 8:30am-2:00pm on Monday, Wednesday and Friday.
 There are also opportunities for groups to volunteer in the evening or on weekends for special projects.
-Students can either fill out the online application or contact the BFP directly.
+Students can either fill out the online application or contact BFP directly.

 First Congregational Church